creatnewsociety12/newcompanystructure/README.md

   Strictly speaking, every employee belongs to the decentralized platform, not to your company.
 Every company can connect into the decentralized platform, fill in the funds and start to operate, and then the employees can get the salary from the platform and work for you.
 All this has nothing to do with the boss and the leader of the company.
 Even dismissing an employee is a joint decision of all employees of the company, which has nothing to do with the leader.
 When the leader forces all employees to vote out the employee, the employee can initiate a vote to sue the leader for violations.
 After all employees vote more than half of the time, the salary or shares of the leader will be cut and punished.
 This is the power of anti system.And the anti voting is completely anonymous.
 After voting, you can't view the voting process, only show the results, and won't be retaliated.

+  Let's imagine how ridiculous it is that a job requires a corresponding diploma to enter.
+When a young, promising, self-taught person has mastered the corresponding knowledge and ability, but because he has not entered the university to study, there is no college diploma, so he can not enter a company job.
+It's a funny thing.
+What dogmatism it is.
+In any case, everyone should be provided with the opportunity to enter the position.
+Education and certificates should not be used to limit everyone's access to the job.